 A teenager (played by Devon Sawa) is all ready for his school trip to France.
 However shortly after boarding his plane he has a premonition of disaster.
 Naturally he throws a tantrum, and naturally he and half a dozen others are thrown off.
 The plane then takes off and... explodes!
 This is only the precursor to what follows as the other survivors are killed off one by one by malevolent domestic appliances.
 A light-weight horror counter balanced by a little black comedy.

 At last, the long awaited prequel to the first Star Wars trilogy is out on video.
 Tremendously popular with the kids, the dazzling effects completely outshine the fairy-tale epic feel of the original Star Wars.
 Here we see a young Darth Vader as cute as pie recruited into the Jedi Knights while CP30 is 'naked'.
-The robot war and the monsters are fun, so feet up and let the Force take over.
+Fans of the original trilogy maybe a little disappointed as this one goes for a mix of epic politics and laughs.
+Nonetheless, the robot war and the monsters are fun, so feet up and let the Force take over.

 Sigourney Weaver and Tim Allen star as stars of an old TV space opera called 'Galaxy Quest'.
 Though the show has not been shown for many years, the series' stars still do the convention circuit.
 So their lives continue until real aliens turn up thinking the show real and ask the crew of Galaxy Quest for help.
 Galaxy Quest) is a delightful send up of TV SF, the media and media fandom.
 Not surprisingly it also won a Hugo that year for Best Dramatic presentation.